Tkko/flutter_smart_auth/README.md

 Flutter package for listening SMS code on Android, suggesting phone number, email, saving a credential.

-If you need pin code input like shown below, take a look at [Pinput](https://github.com/Tkko/Flutter_Pinput) package, SmartAuth is already integrated into it and you can build highly customizable input, that your designers can't even draw in Figma 🤭
+If you need pin code input like shown below, take a look at the [Pinput](https://github.com/Tkko/Flutter_Pinput) package.

-Bonus tip: 🤫 Tell your PM that you need a week to implement the feature and chill with your friends meanwhile.

 `Note that only Android is supported, I faked other operating systems because other package is depended on this one and that package works on every system`